 Tom has been guiding/mentoring hunts since 2008.
 Early on, while instructing hunter’s education, he jumped at the chance to become a mentor and engaging young people to the opportunities the great state of Nebraska has to offer.
 Waterfowl and turkey hunting were his immediate choice for mentoring early on, but he eventually drifted back into upland hunting and started guiding upland hunts more often in recent years.

-I currently work for a global insurance broker as an Infrared Thermographer and Safety Consultant for Ag and Commercial clients.
-I cover a nine-state territory and afforded ample windshield time and take in some amazing scenery while traveling!
+Currently, Tom works for a global insurance broker as an Infrared Thermographer and Safety Consultant for Ag and Commercial clients.
+He covers a nine-state territory and has been afforded ample windshield time to take in some amazing scenery while traveling!
 Prior to

-Boy, the loaded question of favorite hunting breed….
-Similar to “who is your favorite child” (though we all have one, no one dare utter a name).
+When asked what is your favorite hunting dog breed and why?
+Tom’s reply was nothing short of comical.
+“Boy, the loaded question of favorite hunting breed,” he said, “Similar to ‘Who is your favorite child?’ (though we all have one, no one dare utter a name).
 I have been lucky to hunt over a fair selection of working breeds over my lifetime, some great and some not so great.
-In my early years we had a pointer and spaniel.
-Over the decades I have had shorthairs, a llewellyn, and recently a lab.
+In my early years, we had a pointer and spaniel.
+Over the decades I have had German Shorthairs, a Llewellyn, and recently a Lab.
 Each has/had their own qualities and I would not diminish any of their skill sets.
-Since I currently run all three types of dogs, I will abstain from answering, but will happily take anyone out so they can provide their answer after a hunt or twenty.
+Since I currently run all three types of dogs, I will abstain from answering, but will happily take anyone out so they can provide their answer after a hunt or 20.”